iterative/dvc.org/content/docs/command-reference/exp/run.md

 > unless a `--rev` is provided (refer to the previous section).

 Use `dvc exp run --run-all` to process the queue.
 This is done outside your
-<abbr>workspace</abbr> (in temporary dirs in `.dvc/tmp/exps`), so you can
+<abbr>workspace</abbr> (in temporary dirs in `.dvc/tmp/exps`) to preserve any
+changes between/after queueing runs.

-continue working on the project meanwhile (e.g. on another terminal).
-You can run a single experiment outside the workspace with `dvc exp run --temp`.
+💡 You can also run a single experiment outside the workspace with `dvc exp run --temp`, for example to continue working on the project meanwhile (e.g. on another terminal).

 Adding `-j` (`--jobs`), experiment queues can be run in parallel for better performance (creates a tmp dir for each job).